renpy/renpy/sphinx/source/config.rst

     When true, Ren'Py will log text overflows to text_overflow.txt.
 A text overflow occurs when a :class:`Text` displayable renders to a size larger than that allocated to it.
-By setting this to True and setting the :prop:`xmaximum` and :prop:`ymaximum` style properties of the dialogue window to the window size, this can be used to report cases where the dialogue is too large for its window.
+By setting this to True and setting the :propref:`xmaximum` and :propref:`ymaximum` style properties of the dialogue window to the window size, this can be used to report cases where the dialogue is too large for its window.